ccincotti3/javascript-concepts/docs/var-vs-let.md

 We can drill down these topics further, but for the sake of staying on track, let's move on.

-So the other key difference that we'll see is expressed by the following code:
+So the other key difference that we'll see is shown by the following code:

 ```javascript
 var myVar = "FirstVar"